Las Vegas police videos show moments before home is raided in Tupac Shakur cold case

-LAS VEGAS (AP) — Dozens of Las Vegas police body camera videos showed the moment a man and his wife exited a home raided in July in connection with the cold case killing of rapper Tupac Shakur.
+LAS VEGAS (AP) — Dozens of Las Vegas police body camera videos showed the moment a man and woman exited a home raided in July in connection with the cold case killing of rapper Tupac Shakur.

-The heavily redacted footage obtained Thursday by The Associated Press did not provide a view into the home or identify the couple, whose faces were blurred from view.
+The heavily redacted footage obtained Thursday by The Associated Press does not provide a view into the home or identify the couple, whose faces were blurred from view.

 But a copy of the warrant said police were searching on the night of July 17 for items “concerning the murder” of Shakur from Duane “Keffe D” Davis, one of the last surviving witnesses to a crime that has fascinated the public for decades.

+Authorities have been tight-lipped about their investigation.
+Beyond a brief statement released last month confirming their raid in the nearby city of Henderson, they haven’t released any information about the long-dormant case, including why they had obtained a search warrant now to collect items from a man who has long been known to investigators.

-Videos showed the man and woman emerging from the garage after SWAT officers repeatedly announced their presence on a bullhorn.
+The newly released videos showed the man and woman emerging from the garage after SWAT officers repeatedly announced their presence on a bullhorn.

 “It’s the Las Vegas Metropolitan Police Department,” an officer said.
 “We have a search warrant.
 You need to come out with your hands up and your hands empty!”